pywbem/pywbem/docs/mockwbemserver.rst

   :meth:`~pywbem.WBEMConnection.CreateClass`.
 Requires that the superclass of the new class (if it specifies one) is in the CIM repository.

-- **DeleteClass:** Behaves like :meth:`~pywbem.WBEMConnection.DeleteClass`, with the following difference:
+- **DeleteClass:** Behaves like :meth:`~pywbem.WBEMConnection.DeleteClass`,
-  This operation additionally deletes all direct and indirect subclasses of the class to be deleted, and all instances of the classes that are being deleted.
+  with the following difference: This operation additionally deletes all direct and indirect subclasses of the class to be deleted, and all instances of the classes that are being deleted.
 Requires that the class to be deleted is in the CIM repository.

-- **ModifyClass:** Not currently implemented.
+- **ModifyClass:** Behaves like :meth:`~pywbem.WBEMConnection.ModifyClass`.
+  The pywbem_mock implementation rejects modifications where the class to modifiy has either subclasses or instances and resolves the various qualifiers, class origin values and propagated values as the the CreateClass operation.

 .. _`Faked qualifier declaration operations`: